ccahill1117/cypress-report-archiving-template/README.md

 # cypress-reporting Vue.JS template

+## What is this project?

+> This project is a walkthrough and open-source template that (hoepfully) can help you get started quickly to :
+* Launch and deploy a web application
+* Write tests for your web application
+* Save your e2e tests as reports
+* Send you notifications when your tests have finished

 ## About this project

 > I developed this project over the course of an internship with M Science LLC, from Mar-2019 to Jun-2019.
 My mentor, Joe Taylor (Lead UI/UX Architect), and I were interested in creating an archive of e2e test reports, based around the Cypress testing framework.